 Qualified Disabled Working Individuals Program (QDWI)The QDWI program is more complex and less common than the others.
 It only provides assistance with paying for Medicare Part A premiums.
 A beneficiary may be eligible if they are under age 65, have a disabling impairment, lost their free Medicare Part A when they successfully returned to work and do not qualify for Medicaid.
 Eligible individuals must also meet income and resource requirements.
 The monthly income and annual resource limits for an individual are $4,379 and $4,000, respectively.
 For a couple, the income and resource limits are $5,892 and $6,000, respectively.

 Medicare beneficiaries who are eligible for the QMB, SLMB and QI programs also qualify automatically for another program called Extra Help.
 Extra Help provides assistance with the costs of Medicare prescription drug coverage (Part D).

-You can go online to get more information about these programs.
-Visit the Centers for Medicare & Medicaid Services (CMS) website for information regarding Medicare Savings Programs (MSPs) and the Social Security Administration’s website for addition information on the Extra Help program.
-You can also contact your local Area Agency on Aging and Social Security office for information and assistance with applications.
+Additional information about these programs is available online.
+Visit the Centers for Medicare & Medicaid Services (CMS) website for information regarding Medicare Savings Programs (MSPs) and the Social Security Administration’s website for additional information on the Extra Help program.
+You can also contact your local Area Agency on Aging, Social Security office or state Medicaid agency for state-specific information and assistance with applications.